 ISO is the abbreviation for International Organization for Standardization.
 Greek ISOS, which means "equal," is where the word ISO originates.
 In 1920, the International Federation of the National Standardizing Associations (ISO) was founded in Geneva, Switzerland (ISA).
 It was suspended in 1942 due to the Second World War, but when representatives from the ISA and UNSCC convened in London in October 1946, they decided to collaborate to create the new International Organization for Standardization.
 The brand-new organisation began operations in February 1947.

-Since the International Organization for Standardization (ISO) would translate differently in different languages, the organization's short-form name was chosen.
-The ISO has expanded to become a confederation of delegates representing more than 150 countries, with over 16,500 international standards issued.
-They get together on a regular basis to discuss new and existing management standards.
+Because the entire name, International Organization for Standardization (ISO), would translate differently in different languages, the organization's abbreviated moniker was chosen.
+The ISO has developed into a federation of delegates representing more than 150 countries after having roughly 16,500 international standards issued.
+They routinely get together to discuss both modern and traditional management practises.

 “ISO CERTIFIED” is technically incorrect as it does not state which ISO standard you are certified to.
 FOR EXAMPLE Remember, when labeling a product or system as certified to an ISO standard:

 1. Identify the ISO Standard - The first step is to identify the ISO Standard, which standard is suitable for the organization and meet the goals and objectives of the organization.